GreatEmerald/master-logging/data/satellite/readme.txt

 This directory should contain input data.
 It is large and binary and thus not included.
-The scripts should download all the data and put it here.
+Instead, a list of files that should be put here is included.
+You should download the files and put them here yourself (for example, by placing an order on the ESPA system).